puppetlabs/puppet-specifications/language/types_values_variables.md

 Conversions and Promotions
 ===
-The Puppet Programming Language is in general dynamically typed (everything is an Object or Type unless declared otherwise).
+The Puppet Programming Language is in general dynamically typed (everything is an Object unless declared otherwise).
 There are various operators that perform type coercion / transformation if required and when possible, there are functions that perform explicit type conversion, and there are typed parameters that will perform type conversion when required and possible.